arangodb/arangojs/docs/Drivers/JS/Reference/Cursor.md

 `async cursor.kill(): void`

-Kills the query associated with the cursor.
+Kills the cursor and frees up associated database resources.

 This method has no effect if all result batches have already been fetched.